April 16,2020

 Tathagata Basak (ISU)

 We shall discuss the reflection group of the unique even self dual integer lattice of signature (25,1).
 Conway found a fundamental domain C for this reflection group using the Vinberg algorithm we described last time.
 The fundamental domain C has many interesting properties: it has infinitely many walls; one for each vector in the Leech lattice.
 It has 24 orbits of cusps; one for each even self dual lattice of dimension 24.
 The walls of C passing through one of these cusps form the affine Dynkin diagram of the root system of the corresponding even self dual 24 dimensional lattice.
-We will not assume any previous familiarity with the Leech lattice.

 February 20, 2020